Things to do in Denia Spain

 This area used to fall within the castle walls, so expect to find many old buildings, cobbled streets, and the central marketplace.

-Of an evening you will be spoilt for choice when it comes to picking a restaurant.
+Of an evening you will be spoilt for choice when it comes to picking a restaurant as some of the best restaurants in Denia can be found in the old town.
 We found some amazing food stalls at El Magazinos gastronomic market, and there are so many ice cream parlours and cake shops to choose from throughout the town.

 Our recommendation would be to take a walk through the narrow streets and little squares to see what is on offer before you pick a place to eat.